Inherited Craziness

 One of Exeter's oldest churches, it was founded in 1035.
 It had a varied past, being closed by Cromwell and converted to a school, reopened during the Huguenot exodus as a church.

 Thomas Tooze (b.
 5 Jan 1805, bap.
 20 Jan 1805, in Halberton, Devon), son of Thomas Tooze and Jane Burton, married Mary James at St Olave's Church, Exeter on 8 Jul 1832.
-Undoubtedly, this is the same Thomas Tooze who appears in court in Exeter in 1832, being tried for Larceny.
+Undoubtedly, this is the same Thomas Tooze who appeared in court in Exeter in 1832, being tried for Larceny.
+Both were listed as sojourner (temporarily residing) in this parish.
+Further records suggest that Mary was born in around 1806-1807.
+The 1851 census reports her birthplace as 'Kintbar, Devon', which Google and I believe should be Kentisbeare.
+There was a Mary James bap.
+1 Feb 1807, daughter of Richard and Ann James.

-This Thomas and Mary had at least three children:
+This Thomas and Mary had three children:

 1. Ellen Tooze b.
 1837 in Stoke Newington, Middlesex (no reg)